The time lapse video shows the earth gradually getting warming from the 1880s to the present.

 I asked people in Times Square if they want to go to the red planet, even if it means they’ll die there.
 This is what they said.

 This footage is so incredibly rare that it almost seems like it’s from a sci-fi movie.

 From health to feminism to space exploration – jai ho across the board.

 But… it’s still 162 million miles away from its destination.

 The spacecraft is not carrying humans, though NASA hopes it will eventually allow astronauts to explore deeper into space than ever before.
 The launch was scuttled Thursday due to high winds and a valve issue but completed successfully on Friday.

-NASA have recreated a new high-resolution colour view of Europa using a mosaic of photos from the 1990s, showing how the moon would look to the human eye.
+NASA has recreated a new high-resolution colour view of Europa using a mosaic of photos from the 1990s, showing how the moon would look to the human eye.

 Climate scientists have created a stunning computer model which tracks carbon dioxide in the Earth’s atmosphere.

 Trying to pee in a bag, amiright?
 They’re just like us!

 “It could well be that the agents of our destruction are moments away,” Jonathan Nolan told BuzzFeed News.